 Where do I file (turn in) a stepparent adoption case?

-File the adoption case in either of the following courts in the county where the child lives or where the petitioners (the adults filing the case) live:
+File the adoption case in either of the following courts in the county where the child lives or where the petitioners (the adults filing the adoption suit) live:

 - District court, or